Member of Parliament for Victoria

-- Laurel is a community organizer, climate activist, an Instructor at the University of Victoria, and a city councillor.
+- Laurel is a community organizer and climate activist.
+She was an Instructor at the University of Victoria and a city councillor prior to being elected MP for Victoria.

 - Laurel Collins was born in Kispiox, Northern BC, in Gixtzan territory.
 Her parents split up when she was a baby, and she moved around a lot - the Gulf Islands, Alert Bay, Port Hardy, out to New Brunswick and then back to Vancouver Island.